isaka-lumato/hello-rails-back-end/README.md

 This is a demo project whose aim is to help me practice integrating my Rails application with a client side librart like React and use Redux for state management.

+The link to the front end can be found [here](https://github.com/Nemwel-Boniface/hello-react-front-end)

 Enjoy!